 Provides protection for the dwelling on an all risks basis up to the policy limits.
 The policy limit is set by the policy owner at the time the insurance is purchased.
 You can choose to insure your home and belongings for either replacement cost or actual cash value.
 The home should be insured for replacement cost.
 Replacement cost is the amount it would take to replace or rebuild your home or repair damages with materials of similar kind and quality, without deducting for depreciation.
 Depreciation is the decrease in home or property value from the time it was first built or purchased because of age or wear.
 Actual cash value is the amount it would take to repair or replace damage to your home after depreciation.
 Most insurers require homeowners to insure their homes for at least 80 percent of the replacement cost.
 If you insure for less than 80 percent of the replacement cost of your home, any loss payment from your insurance company will be subject to a coinsurance penalty.
-You may wish to insure at 100 percent of replacement cost so you will have sufficient coverage in the event of total loss.
+You may wish to insure at 100 percent of replacement cost so you will have sufficient coverage in the event of a total loss.

 Home Insurance Basics